Documentation

 Frame Rate: The output frame rate during emulation, audio will be re-clocked to this rate

-Set emulated system's rate: Use the original frame rate of the system, ideal for emulating at the exact speed of original hardware but will cause judder if it doesn't match the display's refresh rate, also useful when using VRR or no vsync
+Original: Use the original frame rate of the system, ideal for emulating at the exact speed of original hardware but will cause judder if it doesn't match the display's refresh rate, also useful when using VRR or no vsync

 GPU Copy Mode: Affects how the emulated video is copied to the GPU, leave on auto unless you're trying to diagnose video issues, not all devices support all modes